By Nathan E. Malpass, Last updated: August 8, 2020

 Step 06 - After which, press the Memory filter which is located at the top of the displayed list.
-This will result in the sorting of the programs based on the number of resources or space they take up within their Mac RAM.
+This will result in the sorting of the programs based on the number of resources or free space they take up within their Mac RAM.
 The higher this number means the more power they use up.

 Step 07 - Click a particular application that you do not want on the list.

 Step 08 - Press the gray colored “x” icon which can be seen within the window’s corner (top-left).
-Of course, it is best not to touch things that you do not know anything about.
+Of course, make sure not to touch things that you do not know anything about.

 Unfortunately, it might be the case that your Mac device is very old so your Mac is running slow.
 If the hardware is past its prime, of course, the speed and performance of your Mac device will be reduced.
 There’s too little you can do to fix this.
 What you have to do is to take serious measures at hand.